-WHAT DO I NEED TO BRING TO BE PREPARED FOR OUTDOOR PROGRAM TRIPS?
+WHAT DO I NEED TO BRING TO BE PREPARED FOR OUTDOOR TRIPS?

 Most of the items you'll need are available through the CRMS Bookstore (excluding packs and sleeping bags) or a good mountaineering shop.
-Roaring Fork Valley residents are encouraged to visit Summit Canyon Mountaineering in Glenwood Springs (970-945-6994), Bristlecone Mountain Sports in Basalt (970-927-1492) or REI in Glenwood Springs; they are knowledgeable about the gear and equipment necessary for CRMS trips.
-Out-of-town folks are encouraged to visit their local mountaineering shops; in the absence of such a shop, we recommend Recreational Equipment Incorporated (REI) (www.rei.com).
-For information for items from the CRMS Bookstore, please see the "Outdoor Supply Purchases from CRMS" form.
-If intending to order from the CRMS Bookstore please call early to ensure availability.
+Roaring Fork Valley residents are encouraged to visit REI Co-op in Glenwood Springs (970-456-4824), or Bristlecone Mountain Sports in Basalt (970-927-1492); they are knowledgeable about the gear and equipment necessary for CRMS trips.
+Out-of-town folks are encouraged to visit their local mountaineering shops; in the absence of such a shop, we recommend Recreational Equipment Incorporated (REI.com).
+Items are available to purchase from the CRMS bookstore.

 NOTE: Please make an effort to label all of your student's gear to facilitate keeping track of your investment.
-Each year lots of unlabeled gear ends up in our Lost & Found, unlabeled gear is much more difficult to return to its owners.
+Each year lots of unlabeled gear ends up in our Lost & Found; unlabeled gear is much more difficult to return to its owners.

-Extended outdoor trips can require hard work, but they don't have to be unduly uncomfortable.
-We have created the Equipment List for CRMS Outdoor Program Trips to identify the essential gear and equipment students will need for all trips, with associated Addenda for the various discipline-specific trips we offer each fall and spring.
-If you have additional personal items that you wish to bring that are not on the equipment list, please discuss them with your leader.
+We have created the Equipment List for CRMS Outdoor Orientation to identify the essential gear and equipment students will need.
+If you have additional personal items that you wish to bring that are not on the equipment list, please discuss them with your trip leader.
 Often these "extra" items add up to significant additional weight and bulk and are ultimately unnecessary.

-The following three items (boots, pack, sleeping bag) are super important:
+The following items (Clothing and Fabrics, backpack, and sleeping bag) are super important: